hagergroup/sweet-retrofit-cache-android/sweet-okhttp-cache/README.md

 git push --force
 git push --tags

-then merge the master branch to the retrofit-cache one
+then merge the master branch into the okhttp-cache one